sabrinaderose/arch-linux-hyprland-nvidia-failure/README.md

 ## ✅ Recommendations

 > [!TIP]
 > Save yourself hours of frustration by starting with more compatible setups when learning or testing on bare metal.
+I would recommend, if available, setting up a virtual-machine, and trial-error until a stable build is reached.

 - Use **KDE/X11** or **GNOME/Wayland** with NVIDIA for improved compatibility.
 - Never test experimental configs on production hardware.